metiviem/rscons/doc/user_guide.md

 ### Build Correctness

 The number one design principle in Rscons is build correctness.
-This means that a build operation will be performed when Rscons cannot determine that a build target is already up-to-date.
+This means that a target will be built when Rscons cannot determine that a build target is already up-to-date.
 A build target will be built whenever:

   * the target file has been removed or changed since it was last built